ChungWasawat/data-notes/de-courses-notes/de-zach-lecture/de-bootcamp-zach-lec3.md

 + Spark is storage agnostic (decoupling of storage and compute) -> allow user to choose whichever storage they want (avoid vendor lock-in)
 + However, Spark needs users that know how to use it or Company has already set other distributed processing systems

++ Spark Architecture
+  - RDD
+  - Dataset
+  - DataFrame

 + Spark's unit
   - Plan: a transformation that will happen when there is a trigger (action) so it is evaluated as lazy. it can be one function or more-than-one functions
+      - can use `explain()` on dataframes to see plan's details
   - Driver: read the plan and determine how the plan should be run (start executing, how to join, how much parallelism each step needs) and assign to executor. important driver settings below
       - `spark.driver.memory`: rarely being used for complex jobs or jobs that change the plan after execution
       - `spark.driver.memoryOverheadFactor`: only used for complex jobs that might require more memory when they are executed